jackd/jackd.github.io/_posts/2022-11-30-simple-fast-attention.md

 ### Denominator

 The noncausal denominator function is conceptually the same as the numerator except using the ones vector for $V$.
-Since the first operation involves scaling $V$, we can skip this entirely and just use the keys $ks$:
+Since the first operation involves scaling $V$, we can skip this entirely and just use the keys `ks`:

 ```python
 def causal_denominator(qs, ks):